Sale and Leaseback Advantages and Disadvantages: What Every Homeowner Should Know

 Amidst economic uncertainty and with property values trending ever-upward, many Americans are looking for ways to get the most out of their property ownership investments while they can.
 While some homeowners are converting their homes (or portions of their homes) into leasing and rental properties, others are selling their homes altogether — downsizing, but also leaving behind the countless memories made in their former home.

 For homeowners looking to cash in on their real estate investment without uprooting their lives, taking in roommates, or adding “landlord/housekeeper” to their resumés, there is an alternative: a sale-leaseback transaction (SLB).
-These agreements have grown increasingly popular in recent years, and present an opportunity for financial freedom that many Americans could only dream of.
+These agreements have grown increasingly popular in recent years, and present an opportunity for financial freedom that many Americans dream of.
 In this blog, the team at Truehold explores sale and leaseback advantages and disadvantages — empowering homeowners to make the right decision for their financial futures.

 For many homeowners, the sale-leaseback process can feel like starting over with a stacked deck.
 That said: This transaction isn’t for everyone, and understanding the full list of sale and leaseback advantages and disadvantages is vital for homeowners.